 However, jet lag and our late-night arrival finally took their toll during our guided tour.
 I literally fell asleep on my feet in the midst of the sarcophagus hall.
 Our local guide was less than amused as I stumbled across the floor, interrupting her mid-sentence.
 Let's just say the glance she shot me had "the look of death".
 I was suitably embarrassed.

-After a whirlwind day in Cairo, we caught a sleeper train to Luxor.
+After our whirlwind day in Cairo, we caught a sleeper train to Luxor.
 These trains are a reasonably civil affair, with comfortable fold-down beds and fresh linen.
 Garry and I were able to get a reasonable night's sleep.
 The complimentary dinner was an unremarkable combination of bread, rice, and other unidentifiable starches.
 We reached Luxor shortly before dawn, ready for another dose of pharaonic symbols.

 Follow our next adventure here.